E-Commerce for small business

 A website can transform a local business into one engaged in global commerce.
 But you will need to be aware of the advantages and disadvantages of international trade outlined in our Session 11 in the Business Expansion course.

 There are many ways to complete money transactions online.
 If you already have an established website that your clients know, you will probably want to keep it and can add on an e-commerce solution.
 If you do not have an e-commerce website, you may consider e-commerce solutions offered by major online sites such as Yahoo, Amazon, and Google with little to no web design experience needed.
 (Enter "commerce solutions" in the search box.)
-Online auction sites such as eBay, Yahoo, Google and MSN might also offer additional avenues for your business.
+Online auction sites such as eBay, Yahoo, and Google might also offer additional avenues for your business.
+Payment processing companies such as Square, Intuit and Paypal are yet another avenue for collecting funds online and may offer solutions to use their payment systems in person as well.
 Consider hiring and/or consulting with an experienced web designer or firm to set this up for you.
 Their experience can often save you time, money, and unnecessary aggravation.

 - For internet-based orders and shipping, you should check with your State Board of Equalization Office to determine the appropriate sales tax.
 The IRS "Small Business and Self-Employed Tax Center" provides valuable information and links regarding taxes

 - You will also need to check the states regulations that you are shipping to on tax law, prohibited items and customer warranty requirements.

 Alternative methods of online payments: